Fenchel Duality and a Separation Theorem on Hadamard Manifolds: Fenchel Conjugate on Hadamard Manifolds

 \section{Fenchel Conjugate on Hadamard Manifolds}

 In this section we introduce new definitions of the Fenchel conjugate and Fenchel biconjugate for extended real-valued functions defined on Hadamard manifolds.
 Using these definitions, we can extend fundamental properties from the Euclidean to the Riemannian setting.
+In \cref{subsec:application}, we elaborate on potential applications and provide a concrete example of the Fenchel conjugate of a function on the manifold of symmetric, positive definite matrices.